demisto/content/Packs/CommonScripts/Scripts/script-GetStringsDistance_README.md

-Gets the string distance between *inputString* and *compareString* (*compareString* can be a comma-separated list) based on the Levenshtein Distance algorithm.
+Gets the string distance between `inputString` and `compareString` (can be a comma separated list) based on the Levenshtein Distance algorithm.

 ## Script Data
 ---